Azure/app-service-linux-docs/WordPress/wordpress_migration_linux_appservices.md

 # WordPress Migration to Linux App Service

-This document describes two different approaches to migrating your WordPress sites from any hosting provider to Azure Linux App Services.
+This document describes two approaches for migrating your WordPress sites from Windows App Services or any other external hosting provider to Linux App Services.
 These migration approaches will let you continue with the existing WordPress site as it is.
 It is recommended to transition the traffic to the new site after proper validation.

 **Note:** Migrate the content to a test instance first, validate all E2E scenarios of your website, and if everything works as expected, swap this instance to the production slot.